rjzielinski/lpme-project/README.md

 ## Dependency installation

+This project relies on both R and Python libraries.
+To manage these dependencies, we rely on a [conda environment](https://docs.conda.io/projects/conda/en/latest/index.html) with Python version 3.13.7 installed.
+A complete list of dependencies for this environment can be found in `environment.yml`.
+An environment satisfying these requirements can be created using the following command:
+`conda env create --name lpme --file=environment.yml`.

-We used the [renv package](https://rstudio.github.io/renv/) to manage this project's dependency environment.
+To manage R dependencies, we used the [renv package](https://rstudio.github.io/renv/) to manage this project's dependency environment.
 To install most of the necessary dependencies, use the following steps:

-1. Clone this repository using `git clone [LINK]`.
+1. Clone this repository using `git clone https://github.com/rjzielinski/lpme-project.git`.
 2. Install the `renv` package using `install.packages()`.
 3. Call `renv::restore()` to install dependencies.